tonyg/racket-salty-crypto/README.md

 # racket-salty-crypto

+This repository includes

-Racket bindings to a selection of cryptographic libraries loosely based around [NaCl](http://nacl.cr.yp.to/) and what followed it.
+ - packages that provide Racket bindings to a selection of cryptographic libraries loosely based around [NaCl](http://nacl.cr.yp.to/) and what followed it:

     - [`libsodium`](https://libsodium.org/), a mature and well-supported library originally built around NaCl.

     - [`libb2`](https://github.com/BLAKE2/libb2), support for BLAKE2b, BLAKE2s etc.

+ - a package implementing the [Noise Protocol Framework](https://noiseprotocol.org/) for Racket

 ## Copyright and License